-- Click the Command Panel on the empty space to the right of the Utilities tab, and drag toward the center of the interface.
-As you drag the Command Panel away from the right edge, the cursor changes. - Continue to drag the Command Panel to the left edge, and the cursor changes again to indicate that it will be docked when released.
+- 1. Click the Command Panel on the empty space to the right of the Utilities tab, and drag toward the center of the interface.
+As you drag the Command Panel away from the right edge, the cursor changes. - 2.
+Continue to drag the Command Panel to the left edge, and the cursor changes again to indicate that it will be docked when released.
 Release the mouse button, and the Command Panel docks to the left side. - 3.
-For an even easier method, you can right-click on the Command Panel's title bar and select Dock ⇔ Left from the pop-up menu. - 4.
-Next, dock the reactor toolbar on the right side by dragging it from the left to the right.
+For an even easier method, you can right-click on the Command Panel's title bar and select Dock ⇔ Left from the pop-up menu.

-Figure 1-8 shows the rearranged interface ready for all you southpaws.
+Figure 1.8 shows the rearranged interface ready for all you southpaws.